9600 Oceanshore Blvd.

 There was a hotel and Moby Dick's Bar right next door on the ocean.

-The bar attracted famous people from Florida like Ernest Hemingway and Marjorie Kinnan Rawlings.
+The bar attracted famous people from Florida such as Ernest Hemingway and Marjorie Kinnan Rawlings.
+Mrs. Rawlings had a beach house not far north of Marineland.

 Marjorie's husband, Norton Baskin, managed the Dolphin Restaurant and its Moby Dick's Bar for many years.